 In addition to the application access governance scenario, you can also use identity governance and the other Microsoft Entra features for other scenarios, such as reviewing and removing users from other organizations or managing users who are excluded from Conditional Access policies.
-If your organization has multiple administrators in Azure AD or Azure, uses B2B or self-service group management, then you should plan an access reviews deployment for those scenarios.
+If your organization has multiple administrators in Microsoft Entra ID or Azure, uses B2B or self-service group management, then you should plan an access reviews deployment for those scenarios.

 Getting started with governing access to applications

-Microsoft Entra identity governance can be integrated with many applications, using standards such as OpenID Connect, SAML, SCIM, SQL and LDAP.
-Through these standards, you can use Azure AD with many popular SaaS applications, as well as on-premises applications, and applications that your organization has developed.
-Once you've prepared your Azure AD environment, as described in the section below, the three step plan covers how to connect an application to Azure AD and enable identity governance features to be used for that application.
+Microsoft Entra ID Governance can be integrated with many applications, using standards such as OpenID Connect, SAML, SCIM, SQL and LDAP.
+Through these standards, you can use Microsoft Entra ID with many popular SaaS applications, on-premises applications, and applications that your organization has developed.
+Once you've prepared your Microsoft Entra environment, as described in the section below, the three step plan covers how to connect an application to Microsoft Entra ID and enable identity governance features to be used for that application.

 - Define your organization's policies for governing access to the application

-- Integrate the application with Azure AD to ensure only authorized users can access the application, and review user's existing access to the application to set a baseline of all users having been reviewed.
+- Integrate the application with Microsoft Entra ID to ensure only authorized users can access the application, and review user's existing access to the application to set a baseline of all users having been reviewed.
 This allows authentication and user provisioning

 - Deploy those policies for controlling single sign-on (SSO) and automating access assignments for that application

-Prerequisites before configuring Azure AD for identity governance
+Prerequisites before configuring Microsoft Entra ID for identity governance

-Before you begin the process of governing application access from Azure AD, you should check your Azure AD environment is appropriately configured.
+Before you begin the process of governing application access from Microsoft Entra ID, you should check your Microsoft Entra environment is appropriately configured.

-Ensure your Azure AD and Microsoft Online Services environment is ready for the compliance requirements for the applications to be integrated and properly licensed.
+Ensure your Microsoft Entra ID and Microsoft Online Services environment is ready for the compliance requirements for the applications to be integrated and properly licensed.
 Compliance is a shared responsibility among Microsoft, cloud service providers (CSPs), and organizations.
-To use Azure AD to govern access to applications, you must have one of the following licenses in your tenant:
+To use Microsoft Entra ID to govern access to applications, you must have one of the following license combinations in your tenant:

-Your tenant will need to have at least as many licenses as the number of member (non-guest) users who are governed, including those that have or can request access to the applications, approve, or review access to the applications.
+Your tenant needs to have at least as many licenses as the number of member (non-guest) users who are governed, including those that have or can request access to the applications, approve, or review access to the applications.
 With an appropriate license for those users, you can then govern access to up to 1500 applications per user.

-If you will be governing guest's access to the application, link your Azure AD tenant to a subscription for MAU billing.
-This step will be necessary prior to having a guest request or review their access.
-For more information, see billing model for Azure AD External Identities.
+If you will be governing guest's access to the application, link your Microsoft Entra tenant to a subscription for MAU billing.
+This step is necessary prior to having a guest request or review their access.
+For more information, see billing model for Microsoft Entra External ID.

-Check that Azure AD is already sending its audit log, and optionally other logs, to Azure Monitor.
-Azure Monitor is optional, but useful for governing access to apps, as Azure AD only stores audit events for up to 30 days in its audit log.
-You can keep the audit data for longer than the default retention period, outlined in How long does Azure AD store reporting data?, and use Azure Monitor workbooks and custom queries and reports on historical audit data.
-You can check the Azure AD configuration to see if it is using Azure Monitor, in Azure Active Directory in the Azure portal, by clicking on Workbooks.
+Check that Microsoft Entra ID is already sending its audit log, and optionally other logs, to Azure Monitor.
+Azure Monitor is optional, but useful for governing access to apps, as Microsoft Entra-only stores audit events for up to 30 days in its audit log.
+You can keep the audit data for longer than the default retention period, outlined in How long does Microsoft Entra ID store reporting data?, and use Azure Monitor workbooks and custom queries and reports on historical audit data.
+You can check the Microsoft Entra configuration to see if it's using Azure Monitor, in Microsoft Entra ID in the Microsoft Entra admin center, by clicking on Workbooks.
 If this integration isn't configured, and you have an Azure subscription and are in the

-Security Administratorroles, you can configure Azure AD to use Azure Monitor.
+Security Administratorroles, you can configure Microsoft Entra ID to use Azure Monitor.

-Make sure only authorized users are in the highly privileged administrative roles in your Azure AD tenant.
+Make sure only authorized users are in the highly privileged administrative roles in your Microsoft Entra tenant.
 Administrators in the Global Administrator, Identity Governance Administrator, User Administrator, Application Administrator, Cloud Application Administrator and Privileged Role Administrator can make changes to users and their application role assignments.
-If the memberships of those roles have not yet been recently reviewed, you'll need a user who is in the Global Administrator or Privileged Role Administrator to ensure that access review of these directory roles are started.
-You should also ensure that users in Azure roles in subscriptions that hold the Azure Monitor, Logic Apps and other resources needed for the operation of your Azure AD configuration have been reviewed.
+If the memberships of those roles haven't yet been recently reviewed, you need a user who is in the Global Administrator or Privileged Role Administrator to ensure that access review of these directory roles are started.
+You should also ensure that users in Azure roles in subscriptions that hold the Azure Monitor, Logic Apps and other resources needed for the operation of your Microsoft Entra configuration have been reviewed.

 Check your tenant has appropriate isolation.
-If your organization is using Active Directory on-premises, and these AD domains are connected to Azure AD, then you'll need to ensure that highly-privileged administrative operations for cloud-hosted services are isolated from on-premises accounts.
+If your organization is using Active Directory on-premises, and these AD domains are connected to Microsoft Entra ID, then you need to ensure that highly privileged administrative operations for cloud-hosted services are isolated from on-premises accounts.
 Check that you've configured your systems to protect your Microsoft 365 cloud environment from on-premises compromise.

-Once you have checked your Azure AD environment is ready, then proceed to define the governance policies for your applications.
+Once you have checked your Microsoft Entra environment is ready, then proceed to define the governance policies for your applications.